-Profile: Lapel Pins from the 1980 World Championships, Dortmund, West Germany Rightly or wrongly, the city of Dortmund, Germany, is known more as an industrial hub rather than as a glamorous and cosmopolitan city like Munich or Berlin.
-But that fact hasn't stopped Dortmund from a racking up a long history of hosting major figure skating… Continue reading 1980 World Figure Skating Championships Pin: A Missed Opportunity.
+Profile: Lapel Pins – 1980 World Championships, Dortmund, West Germany Rightly or wrongly, the city of Dortmund, Germany, is known more as an industrial hub rather than as a glamorous and cosmopolitan city like Munich or Berlin.
+But that fact hasn't stopped Dortmund from a racking up a long history of hosting major figure skating events,… Continue reading 1980 World Figure Skating Championships Pin: A Missed Opportunity.

 Figure Skating Pins Profile: 1983 European Championships Good things come in threes, it is said.
 The proof?
 Well, think of ...
 Wishes.
 Triplets.
 Little pigs.
 Wise men.
 Columbus' ships.
 Figure skating pins.
 That last one may not be as well known to all, and to be more specific about it, consider the pins made to… Continue reading The Dortmund Three.
 1983.